 The Hemingfords have been divided into zones to ensure that the aims of the Scheme are delivered as effectively and efficiently as possible.
 Hemingford Grey is divided into 18 zones, whilst Hemingford Abbots is divided into two zones.
 All volunteers are part of a zone as close as possible to their own address.
 Each zone has a Zone Coordinator who is also a volunteer.

-The Zone Coordinator will be the main point of contact with the Hub's two Volunteer Managers, who are: Linda Dampney for Hemingford Grey, and Jo Wills for Hemingford Abbots.
-Both can be contacted via the main Hub number and email.
+The Zone Coordinator will be the main point of contact with the Hub's Volunteer Manager, who is Linda Dampney for both Hemingford Grey and Abbots.
+She can be contacted via the main Hub number and email.

 Keeping your data safe

 During the Covid-19 crisis we will be collecting data of name, address and phone number of both volunteers and the 'at risk' residents we are helping.

 With the challenge of maintaining a social distance, we can no longer just have a chat, so we need this information in order to be able to keep in touch, to help the 'at risk' group in the best possible way.
 This data is stored securely in a database.
 Once this information about 'at risk' residents has been passed on by the volunteer to HemingfordHub for entry into the database and for acting upon, the volunteer should destroy their notes.

 During this Covid-19 crisis, where we are trying to identify and help the self-isolated 'at risk' residents, the data protection rules (General Data Protection Regulation (GDPR)) have been relaxed.
 However, we will still endeavor to ask the 'at risk' resident’s permission to collect their name, address and phone number, for the purposes of contacting them to check on their health and wellbeing in this period of self-isolation.